 Goal of research

 The target of the article to explore how many investments should Ukraine spend to return to pre-war unemployment rate.
-Further, it will be shown how investments can affect the unemployment rate.

 Literature review

 According to different economic theories, the relationship between gross capital formation (formerly gross domestic investment) and unemployment can be understood in various ways.